Arizona Athletic Trainers' Association

 COVID 19 Updates

-The Arizona Interscholastic Association (AIA) Executive Board has endorsed guidelines for returning to competition in the fall.
+The Arizona Interscholastic Association (AIA) Executive Board has endorsed guidelines for returning to competition.
 These can be found HERE, under Secondary School Committee Resources subpage, and on aiaonline.org.

 The National Federation of High Schools Sports Medicine Advisory Committee has released guidance for opening up high school athletics and activities with regard to COVID-19.
 This document can be found HERE, under Secondary School Committee Resources subpage, and nfhs.org.